Go to

 Yet from somewhere deep inside her young soul arose this emphatic and unmitigated assertion of independence.
 It seemed to cry that her being, her self, her personhood required separateness.
 Her significance as a human welled up to seize its birthright as if inherently tied to her freedom of action and choice.

 I hesitated.
 Then I saw myself as Kim Jong-il, mandatory photo on the wall, demanding obedience and worship as protector and provider.
 So, with a simper and a slight grin, I withdrew my hands.
-She proceeded to incompletely tie her shoes and, Rakuten Kobo sells audiobooks and e-books in partnership with Walmart Advertisement --------------------------------------------------------------------------------
+She proceeded to incompletely tie her shoes and, Gifts and prints with our images Coffee mugs, t-shirts, phone cases, wall prints, and much more with our images.
+Shop at: Advertisement --------------------------------------------------------------------------------

 After she fell, teary-eyes, bloody knees, and befogged as to what had grabbed her foot, she made no objection to my offers of comfort.
 Her shoes needed tying again and, though she did not repeat her demand, I respected it.
 "That lace," I asked, "do you want it to drag on the ground that way?"